dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Add more circles.md

 # Practical: Add More Circles

-In this practical we **add three more circles** so that each country has four circles.
-Each circle represents an energy type.
+In this practical we **add three more circles** so that each country is represented by four circles (one for each energy type).

 {width: 100%}
 ![Each country represented by four circles](148995046a809d8710b2ae2ccbfb65a0.png)